Kamalesh-vlk/Q-A-Bot/README.md

 🧠 **Overview**

-This project is a PDF-based Question Answering Bot built with Gradio.
+This project is a PDF-based Question Answering Bot built with Streamlit.
 It allows users to:

 - Upload a PDF file
 - Ask questions related to the content